-In addition, higher levels of cover can help pay for need to vet checkups, vaccinations, medication, and more.
+In addition, higher levels of coverage can help pay for vet check-ups, vaccinations, medication, and more.
 Let’s learn a little more about the product.

-- Read through your Product Disclosure Statement for this product, to ensure you fully understand the extent of your cover.
+- Read through your Product Disclosure Statement (PDS).
+Be sure you fully understand the extent of your pet insurance cover.
 In particular, look out for:

 - The cost of any excess or co-payments you’ll owe if you need to claim